Kensukeken/GeometryDash/README.md

 - **ZRect.java:** Class for a simple rectangle used in the Cube class.
 - **Sound.java:** Class representing in-game sounds.

-## Acknowledgments

-Our heartfelt thanks to the following contributors:

-- **Developers:** The brilliant minds behind the creation of Geometry Dash.

-- **Open Source Community:** For invaluable resources and continuous support.

-- **Designers & Sound Engineers:** Talented individuals responsible for captivating visuals and immersive audio.

-- **Beta Testers:** Those who provided meticulous testing and valuable feedback.

-- **Community Contributors:** Everyone who shared ideas and actively participated in discussions.

-Geometry Dash is a collaborative effort, and your contributions have played a pivotal role in shaping this exhilarating gaming experience.

 ### Have an exhilarating time playing Geometry Dash!